dataspecer/ds-wdoi/source/preprocessing/README.md

         $> python p_property_recommendations.py classes-mod.json properties-mod.json

 - Output:
-  - Files in the folder of script execution, containing the merged and reordered domains/ranges of classes and properties.
+  - Files in the `output` directory, containing the merged and reordered domains/ranges of classes and properties.
     - `classes-recs.json`
     - `properties-recs.json`